 Here are some fun ideas for re-purposing woolens and socks.
 I know I always end up with more than a few mismatched socks and kids very quickly grow out of their winter woollies.
 Rather than throw these away, try your hand at one or two of these fun projects.

 Having recently relocated all my spices into my new spice rack I needed salt and pepper shakers for the countertop.
-My kitchen has red accents and the dining room teal, so I recycled baking powder tins into large salt and pepper shakers in teal and heirloom white to tie the colours in the two open spaces together.
+My kitchen has red accents and the dining room teal, so I recycled baking powder tins into large salt and pepper shakers.

 Turn a plain biscuit tin into a wonderful decor accessory or sewing kit using a few bits from your sewing box.
 This simple project shows how easily you can transform everyday items that would normally be thrown away into something useful.

-I still have a few pieces of reclaimed wood leftover from some pallets I managed to get my hands on.
-Knowing that I still needed to do a project for easyDIY magazine, I thought it might be nice to make a herb of plant stand using the leftover bits of reclaimed wood and some old drawers that I have been wanting to use.
+I still have a few pieces of reclaimed wood leftover from some pallets an, I thought it might be nice to make a herb of plant stand using the leftover bits of reclaimed wood and some old drawers that I have been wanting to use.

 We have looked at ways to re-purpose a reclaimed door, or how to re-purpose old drawers, so how about even more ideas for repurposing a window frame.
-Take a Sunday drive out into the country and pop into vintage dealers, pawn shops and secondhand stores to pick up a window frame or two and be creative...
+Take a Sunday drive out into the country and pop into vintage dealers, pawn shops and secondhand stores and be creative...

 There are still many areas around the country that haven't yet implemented recycling procedures for household waste.
 This project shows how you can use aluminium cans to make trinket boxes, decorative walls tiles and other items that cost nothing and look great.